RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

-All Objects Pattern | SQL pattern for all metadata objects Omit catalog(s) | Do not read and use catalog (aka database) information Omit single catalog | Hide catalog (database) if there is only one catalog on server Omit single schema | Hide schema if there is only one schema on server Omit type cache | Do not use data types provided by driver Shutdown parameter | Database shutdown URL parameter Create database parameter | Database create URL parameter
+All Objects Pattern | SQL pattern for all metadata objects Omit catalog(s) | Do not read and use catalog (aka database) information Omit single catalog | Hide catalog (database) if there is only one catalog on server Omit schema(s) | Do not read and use schemas information Omit single schema | Hide schema if there is only one schema on server Use schema filters | Use JDBC schema filters when database doesn't support catalogs.
+Otherwise just read all database schemas and filter on client-side
+Omit type cache | Do not use data types provided by driver Shutdown parameter | Database shutdown URL parameter Create database parameter | Database create URL parameter